a-anand/microsoft-graph-docs/concepts/team-changenotification-channels.md

 ## Notification payloads

 Depending on your subscription, you can either get the notification with resource data, or without it.
-Subscribing with resource data allows you to get the message payload along with the notification, removing the need to call back and get the content.
+Subscribing with resource data allows you to get the channel payload along with the notification, removing the need to call back and get the content.

 ### Notifications with resource data